harmanpreet-kaur05/mobile-plan-advisor/README.md

-# mobile-plan-advisor
+# Mobile Plan Advisor (Python)

-Python program to recommend the most cost-effective mobile plan based on user usage
+This project is a Python program that helps users choose the most cost-effective mobile plan based on their usage.

+## Features
+- Takes user input (minutes, data, roaming)
+- Compares multiple mobile plans
+- Calculates total cost
+- Suggests the cheapest plan

+## Technologies Used
+- Python
+- JSON (for storing plan data)

+## What I learned
+- Using functions, loops, and conditions
+- Handling user input and errors
+- Working with data files